alturismo/xteve_g2g_owi/README.md

 github: https://github.com/cvarelaruiz/owi2plex

-some small script lines cause i personally use tvheadend and get playlist for xteve and cp xml data to tvheadend
+some small script lines cause i personally use tvheadend and get playlist for xteve and cp xml data to tvheadend plex and/or emby direct epg update after guide2go update (no wait for scheduled tasks, trigger more often, ...)

 so, credits to the programmers, i just putted this together in a docker to fit my needs